virtualcampfire/BlogJs/README.md

 # BlogJs
-An easy Blog made with ExpressJs, SessionJs and EJs
+An easy Blog made with ExpressJs, SessionJs EJs and MySQL